Azure/slm-innovator-lab/0_lab_preparation/README.md

 - Request a quota increase if necessary for VMs or GPUs.
 - Network config in Azure ML workspace cannot be changed post-setup; create a new workspace if required.
 - Ensure compute instances are in the same region as the Azure ML workspace; otherwise, set up a VPN or private link.
-- If using Azure AI Studio compute instances, note that training jobs cannot be executed on them.
+- If using Azure AI Foundry compute instances, note that training jobs cannot be executed on them.

 {: .note }
 For managed online endpoints, [Azure ML reserves 20% of the quota for the deployment].[^1] If you request a given number of instances for those VM SKUs in a deployment, you must have a quota for `ceil(1.2 × number of instances requested for deployment) × number of cores for the VM SKU` available to avoid getting an error.
 For example, if you request 1 instances of a `Standard_NC6s_v3` VM (that comes with six cores) in a deployment, you should have a quota for 12 cores (ceil(1.2 × 1 instances) = 2, 2 × 6 cores) available.